seank021/autopaper-bot/README.md

 - `requirements.txt`: Contains the dependencies required to run the bot.
 - `test/`: Contains test files for the bot.
     - Especially, you can run `test/paper_user_match.py` to test the user matching functionality, then compare the results `test/paper_user_match_results.json` with the expected results in `test/paper_user_match_answers.json`.
+    - When this test is run, `test_user_embeddings` folder selected for the interest matcher.